flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/managing-notification-templates.md

 # Managing notification templates

-You can create and manage notification templates using FLOWX.AI Designer web application, accessing the dedicated section.
+You can create and manage notification templates using FLOWX.AI Designer web app, by accessing the dedicated section.

 ![](../../../../img/notif_overview.png)